 Take a Quick Mental Health Quiz

-Online screening is one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition.
-Mental health conditions, such as depression or anxiety, are real, common and treatable.
-And recovery is possible.
+Online screening is one of the quickest and easiest ways to determine whether you are experiencing some signs of emotional distress.
+Take a quick quiz and see how you’re doing.

 Become a part of the Change

 Like pennies, no matter what we look like, no matter where we’ve been, we all hold the same value.
 Recognize & Rise has launched #PassthePennyTX, a campaign of Texans “passing a penny”, either in person or virtually via social media to a friend, co-worker, or loved one — sharing something they admire about the recipient and challenging the recipient to do the same to someone else, always posting with the hashtag #PassthePennyTX.

 IT’S NEVER TOO SOON OR TOO LATE TO DEAL WITH THE IMPACT OF TRAUMA.

 Can We Help?

 Sometimes we don’t consider certain events as significant or as impactful as they might be.
 Oftentimes, we don’t connect experiences of adversity or trauma with other difficulties we may be experiencing – emotionally, in relationships, in our mood, even in our physical health!